colorlessenergy/colorlessenergy.github.io/_posts/2017-09-16-first-website-guide.md

     </p>
     <img src="../../../../blog-pics/first-website-guide/tags-explain-2017-09-16.png" />
     <p>
-    there is a opening tag and a closing tag <xmp> <p> </p> </xmp> and the content goes between the opening and closing tag. this code will produce this website. to be able to see your website you have to either double click on the file with the .html extension, if you are on the computer or you can right click and left click or hover open with and choose what ever browser you have.
-If you are on a device you can either open it with your text editor or go to the file manager and tap and hold and choose open with and then tap on browser of your choice.
+    there is an opening tag and a closing tag <xmp> <p> </p> </xmp> and the content goes between the opening and closing tag. this code will produce this website. to be able to see your website you have to either double click on the file with the .html extension, if you are on the computer or you can right click and hover open with and choose what ever browser you have.
+If you are on a device you can either open it with your text editor or go to the file manager and tap and hold and then choose open with and then tap on the browser of your choice.
     </p>
     <img src="../../../../blog-pics/first-website-guide/hi-2017-09-16.png" />

     <p>
-      now time to explain what each tag means, remember a tag is anything with a opening and closing tag, there are some special cases that I will talk about in another guide.
+      now it is time to explain what each tag means, remember a tag is anything with a opening and closing tag, there are some special cases that I will talk about later.
       <h3> "<!DOCTYPE html>" </h3>
       this just declares what version of HTML you are using this is the version you will always use until it gets updated again.

       <h3> <xmp> <html></html> </xmp>  </h3>

-      html tag is just for semantics and structure so the browser knows what is HTML
+      html tag is just for semantics and structure so the browser knows what is HTML and what isn't.

       <h3> <head> </head> </h3>
       the head tag includes any metadata which just explain data about the website, such as the characters to use, a description, and also a title. nothing in the head gets render, which means the everything you put in the head it won't be seen on the page.